openthread/ot-docs/site/en/codelabs/openthread-border-router-ipv6-multicast/index.lab.md

 [OpenThread Border Router](https://openthread.io/guides/border-router) (OTBR) released by Google is an open-source implementation of the Thread Border Router.

-### **Thread 1.2 Multicast**
+### IPv6 Multicast

-Thread 1.2 defines a series of features to support multicast across a heterogeneous network (Thread and Wi-Fi/Ethernet Network segments) for multicast addresses with scope larger than realm local.
+Thread defines a series of features to support multicast across a heterogeneous network (Thread and Wi-Fi/Ethernet Network segments) for multicast addresses with scope larger than realm local.

-A Thread 1.2 Border Router registers its Backbone Router (BBR) Dataset, and the selected BBR service is the Primary Backbone Router (PBBR), which is responsible for the multicast inbounding/outbounding forward.
+A Thread Border Router registers its Backbone Router (BBR) Dataset, and the selected BBR service is the Primary Backbone Router (PBBR), which is responsible for the multicast inbounding/outbounding forward.

-A Thread 1.2 Device sends a CoAP message to register the multicast address to the PBBR (Multicast Listener Registration, MLR for short) if the address is larger than realm local.
+A Thread Device sends a CoAP message to register the multicast address to the PBBR (Multicast Listener Registration, MLR for short) if the address is larger than realm local.
 PBBR uses MLDv2 on its External Interface to communicate to the wider IPv6 LAN/WAN about IPv6 multicast groups it needs to listen to, on behalf of its local Thread Network.
 And PBBR only forwards multicast traffic into the Thread Network if the destination is subscribed to by at least one Thread device.

-For Thread 1.2 Minimal End Devices, they may depend on their parent to aggregate the multicast address and do MLR on their behalf, or register themselves if their parent is of Thread 1.1.
+For Thread Minimal End Devices, they may depend on their parent to aggregate the multicast address and do MLR on their behalf, or register themselves if their parent is of Thread 1.1.

-For more details, please refer to **Thread 1.2 Specification Section 5.24 Multicast Forwarding  for larger than Realm-Local Scope**.
+For more details, please refer to **Thread Specification**.

 ### **What you will build**